 But you can also get the virus by sharing personal items, such as toothbrushes or eating utensils, with someone who has an active EBV infection.
 EBV can also be spread through blood and semen.

-You can start spreading EBV to others as soon as you contract it.
-This means you can pass it on to others before you even start to have symptoms of an active infection.
+EBV can start spreading to others as soon as you contract it.
+This means you can pass it on before you even start to have symptoms of an active infection.